marcoskirsch/nodemcu-httpserver/README.md

 * HTTP authentication
 * Encryption

-## Open issues

-* File system doesn't like long names, need to protect:

-        PANIC: unprotected error in call to Lua API (httpserver.lua:78: filename too long)

-* nodemcu firmware with floating point doesn't have enough memory to compile nor run the server.
-See below.

-* luatool.py which is used by the makefile, doesn't support uploading binary files (yet?).
-  But I've successfully used [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader).
-The only thing to know is that after uploading a file, you need to file.rename() it to add the http/ prefix.

 ## Notes on memory usage.

    The chip is very, very memory constrained.
-You must use a recent build of nodemcu-firmware that supports node.compile() since the server expects the helper scripts to be compiled.
+You must use a build of nodemcu-firmware recent enough to support node.compile() since the server expects all server scripts to be compiled.

-   * If you can't compile the server code without error even after a fresh restart, then you may need a build of the firmware without floating point.
-In file nodemcu-firmware/app/lua/luaconf.h right around line 572 (line number may change in the future) add
+   * It is recommended you use a firmware build without support for floating point.
+   In the (nodemcu-firmware releases page)[https://github.com/nodemcu/nodemcu-firmware/releases] these would be the ones with the term "integer" in them.
+If you want to build your own, then edit file nodemcu-firmware/app/lua/luaconf.h right around line 572 (line number may change) by adding

          #define LUA_NUMBER_INTEGRAL

      Then rebuild and re-flash the firmware.

    * Any help reducing the memory needs of the server without crippling its features are appreciated!

+   * You can compile your Lua scripts in order to reduce their memory usage.
+The server knows to treat both .lua and .lc files as scripts.